thejdev/obsgynae.com.au-old/pages/02.TheObsGynaePod/04.Ep004-gestational-diabetes-mellitus/podcast-episode.md

 visible: true
 ---

-In this episode we will discuss Gestational Diabetes Mellitus – which is fast becoming the number one problem in obstetric care in Australia.
+In this episode we will discuss Gestational Diabetes Mellitus, which is fast becoming the number one problem in obstetrics care in Australia.

 ===